 Why are your carrots so delicious?

 We don’t really know, to be honest.
 We think part of it is the soil, and part of it is the sweet variety we grow.
 But there are other factors such as the cold nights that enhance sweetness.
-Maybe it’s all the TLC we give them.
-Recently, I’ve begun telling people we fertilize with high fructose corn syrup, just to see what their reaction is.
+Maybe it’s all the TLC we give them..

 How much do CSA farm shares cost

-A full share is $600, and a partial share is $375 for a 18 week CSA season that typically runs from late-May to late-September.
+A full share is $550, and a partial share is $375 for a 18 week CSA season that typically runs from late-May to late-September.
 Full payment is required before the ﬁrst week of delivery, otherwise your share will be held until the balance is paid.
 To recognize all the support of our existing members, we are opening up an early registration for existing CSA members from December 15th until December 31st.
 All remaining shares will be offered during the standard enrollment period that runs from January 1st until the quota is met.
-The only way to sign up for our CSA is on our webpage here.
+Sign up here.

 How big is the CSA share

 There are two sizes of shares, Partial and Full.
 The partial size equates to approximately $20 worth of produce each week.
 The full share equates to approximately $33 of produce per week.
 We try to keep the contents diverse, so you will receive anywhere from 5 to 9 different items in each weekly basket.
 The best way to envision this is to picture yourself at a farmers market buying $20 or $33 worth of produce.
 It is a decent quantity, but not the huge overwhelming quantities that the rumors purport.